pharmbio/plaid/README.md

 * Choosing how many outermost rows and columns should be left empty in order to reduce errors due to the edge effect.
-* For each compound or combination thereof:
+* For each compound (or combination thereof):
   - all concentration levels of a given replica appear on the same plate.
   - each concentration level can be constrained to appear on a different row and column.
-* The replicated compounds and combinations can be constrained to appear on the same plate or a different plate.
+* The replicated compounds can be constrained to appear on the same plate or a different plate.
 * For each type of control and concentration, the difference in number between plates is at most 1.
 * Controls of the same kind are separated by at least 1 well in any direction.
+Whenever possible (if the total number of controls falls below a given threshold), controls are separated by at least 2 wells in any direction.
 * Empty wells are balanced across the plate together with controls.

 Using **PLAID** does not require any programming knowledge.
-Users just need to write down the necessary information such as number of compounds, combinations, controls, etc in a simple text file and click run!
+Users just need to write down the necessary information, such as the number of compounds, combinations, controls, etc, in a simple text file and click run!

 The output is a list in CSV format containing plate ID, well, content